MonteiroEtAl/OpenWMB/README.md

 - The OpenWMB is suitable for group testing, is entirely computer-paced, has embedded instructions for each task, and has automatic scoring.
 - The order of presentation of the tasks is automatically counterbalanced between-participants (on complete administrations).
 - It includes a data processing script that converts all data collected into an easily interpretable format that is ready for data analysis (in platforms like R or SPSS).
 - The OpenWMB is available in Portuguese and English — however, we only assessed the psychometric properties of the former version.
-The raw data collected for this study and the imputed databases used to estimate the psychometric properties of the Portuguese version are stored in the homonymous files.
+The raw data collected for this study and the imputed databases used to estimate the psychometric properties of the Portuguese version are stored in the files named "Raw_Data_Validation_PT_version.xlsx" and "Imputed_Databases_Validation_PT_version.xlsx", respectively.

 <sub> * The English version of the battery does not include the reading span.</sub>